 There are a few ways to clean your grill, from burning off stuck-on grime after using your grill to a full wipe-down and ash clearing.
 The type of cleaning you do will depend on how often you do it.
 These methods will also work with other kamado-style grills, such as Kamado Joe, Primo and Saffire grills.

 Important note: since the Big Green Egg is ceramic, never use alcohol or other cleaning chemicals.
-This will cause the chemicals to seep into the surface and will impart a bad taste on your food.
+This will cause the chemicals to seep into the surface and will impart a bad taste to your food.
 Similarly, do not use water to clean the Egg.
 Water can be absorbed into the Egg and may crack the surface with repeated heating and cooling.

 After you cook, it is a good idea to close your Egg and let it continue to burn for a while, then scrape the steel grill with a grid tool and/or steel mesh brush.
 This helps to remove any excess food particles that are stuck on.
 If you do this every time, you will not have to worry about an overload of junk inside your Egg.
 You can also use a scrubber to clean the baking stone or heat plate.
 Scrape off the Conveggtor if you used that as well.
 Use an ash tool to stir the ash from the coals.